 That’s what He did.
 Jesus did that.
 He did it all for us.
 Jesus is our creator.
 He is the author of our salvation.
 He is our sustainer.
 Jesus is our sanctifier.
 Jesus is our sympathizer.
 Jesus is our Savior.
 Jesus is our helper.
 But there is another great title for Jesus.
 He is our merciful and faithful high priest.
 The word “merciful” has the idea of helping somebody who cannot help themselves.
 We are not able to help ourselves when it comes to eternal salvation.

 Therefore, He really is our merciful high priest.
 He is also our faithful high priest.
 Faithful has the idea that He is always there.
 He is always helpful.
 He is always there to take care of us.
 He is always our Advocate.
 We can always depend on Him.
-Unlike some of us who make promises and then never keep them.
-We can always depend on Jesus though.
+Unlike some of us who make promises and then never keep them, we can always depend on Jesus.

 Before the throne of God above

 A great High Priest whose name is love